Abd0TaReK5/graduation_project/README.md

 You need to install node_modules for both frontend and backend:

 Backend (api folder)
-cd api
+- cd api
-npm install
+- npm install

 Frontend (furniture-world folder)
-cd ../furniture-world
+- cd ../furniture-world
-npm install
+- npm install

 ---
 ### 3. Set Up the Database
--install xampp or laragon for Database management -Open phpMyAdmin or any MySQL client.
+- install xampp or laragon for Database management
+- Open phpMyAdmin or any MySQL client.

-Import the SQL file (DB.sql):
+Import the SQL file:

-File path: DB.sql
+- File name: DB.sql

 This file contains all the necessary tables and data.